What is Yoga Therapy?

 Put simply, yoga is for daily maintenance and spiritual progression, Yoga Therapy is for direct dissolution of present issues and progression toward new levels of health.

 Co-Authored by Lissie Turner C-AAYT and Ellen Nash C-IAYT / C-AAYT.
 Acknowledgement to the writings and teachings of Sri Krishnamacharya as the founder of Yoga Therapy and to TKV Desikachar, Dr Natesan Chandrasekaran, Saraswathi Vasudevan and Gary Kraftsow from whom inspiration on themes and references are contained within this explanation.

 To gain professional recognition as an AAYT Certificated Yoga Therapist, a Yoga Therapist must comply with:

-- AAYT Membership Education and Practice Standards
+- 2020 AAYT Education and Practice Standards

 - Continuing Professional Development: As part of yearly membership renewal a Yoga Therapist must participate in ongoing professional development to update their skills and knowledge.
 The AAYT requires a yearly minimum of 4 CPD points which must be relevant to the field of yoga therapy.